 You don’t need a strong current because the ponds they live in are usually still.
-It’s easier for algae and pollutants to buildup in the water when there’s no movement, so keep your tank clean and do water changes weekly to keep the tank healthy and remove nitrates.
+It’s easier for algae and pollutants to build up in the water when there’s no movement, so keep your tank clean and do water changes weekly to keep the tank healthy and remove nitrates.

-It’s important to add plants into the aquarium as they perform a variety of useful roles.
+It’s important to add plants to the aquarium as they perform a variety of useful roles.
 They keep the water clean, act as a secondary food source and also give the tadpoles a safe area to hide.

 When they have somewhere they can hide they become more comfortable in the tank and less likely to refuse food.

 They will feed on your tank’s plants so be prepared for them to take some damage.
-Hardy, fast growing plants, (such as hornwort) will be more likely to survive.
+Hardy, fast-growing plants, (such as hornwort) will be more likely to survive.